-Couple often like to provide a printed program for the guests.
-It can be as extensive as you prefer - from a simple folder with just a basic outline of the liturgy along with the names of the various participants, to a more detailed program with spoken and sung responses, hymns and songs, etc. If you would like assistance, please contact our Director of Liturgy, Fr.
-Timothy Shreenan, 0.F.M. at tshreenan@stfrancisnyc.org.
+Couples often like to provide a printed program for the guests.
+It can be as extensive as you prefer - from a simple folder with just a basic outline of the liturgy along with the names of the various participants, to a more detailed program with spoken and sung responses, hymns and songs, etc. Please consult with the church wedding coordinator for additional information.